Robert Duncanson (Scots Army officer): Career

 Glenlyon began the operation as ordered at 4:00 am on 13 February; in all, 38 people were killed and another 40 died of exposure.
 Casualties might have been considerably higher but both Duncanson and Hamilton were delayed by severe weather and not in position until 11:00.
 The Scottish Parliamentary Commission set up to investigate the Massacre in 1695 focused on whether orders had been exceeded, not their legality.
 They were unable to reach a conclusion on Duncanson and left the decision to William III who took no further action.

 Shortly after Glencoe, a threatened Jacobite invasion meant the Argylls moved to Brentford in England.
-When this failed to occur, they transferred to Flanders in early 1693 and suffered heavy casualties attacking tFrench fortifications at Dottignies on 9 July.
+When this failed to occur, they transferred to Flanders in early 1693 and suffered heavy casualties attacking French fortifications at Dottignies on 9 July.
 The unit became 'Lord Lorne's Regiment' in April 1694, when Argyll's eldest son became Colonel.
 Operational command was exercised by Lt-Colonel Hume, who was severely wounded at Namur in 1695, leaving Duncanson as senior officer.

 This meant he was in command when the regiment was part of the garrison at Diksmuide, a strategic point for the Siege of Namur.
 Besieged by the French on 25 July, the garrison commander Ellenberg capitulated two days later; Duncanson protested and refused to sign the terms of surrender.
 He was later promoted Lt-Colonel as a reward, but Ellenberg was executed in November, and the other signatories dismissed.

 After the prisoners were exchanged in September, Lorne's was based in Damme; by 1696, the war was winding down and it was recorded as being disbanded or 'broke' in February 1697.
 Duncanson went onto half-pay and spent several years in Debtor's prison, for £1,200 owed to a Joseph Ashley for clothing supplied to the regiment in 1696; this was eventually settled by the Treasury.

 When the War of the Spanish Succession began in 1701, the army expanded once again, and he was appointed Lt-Colonel of Huntingdon's Regiment.
 After serving in Flanders, this was transferred to Portugal in 1704 as part of the expeditionary force which supported the claim of Archduke Charles to the Spanish throne.
 Promoted Colonel in February 1705, Duncanson died of wounds sustained leading an assault on the Spanish border town of Valencia de Alcantara on 8 May.